GPA vs Test Scores: Which is More Important?

 Here are a few reasons why this has happened.

-- Modern education and parenting.
+- Modern Education and Parenting.
 This is a big one.
 Modern education has shifted towards a less punitive, more positive reinforcement approach to schooling that places greater emphasis on students’ emotional well-being and happiness.
-Parenting, particularly Millennial parenting, has behaved in similar fashion.
+Parenting, particularly Millennial parenting, has behaved in a similar fashion.
 We’re not here to debate the merits of these contemporary strategies, but it is important to note the importance they’re having on the concept of a GPA as a whole.

-- Natural inflation.
+- Natural Inflation.
 Again, it is natural that, over time, we experience some sort of inflation with regards to GPA, as with many gradual points that evolve with time.
 What this means is that a “3.0” in 2017 will not have the exact same weight as it would have in 1987 or beyond.
 Think of GPA again in terms of paper currency – both have dealt with inflation over time that changes their inherent value.

-- Strength of schedule.
-Today’s average high school student has access to many more Advanced Placement and IB programs that students in the past couldn’t take.
-But the real key to understanding GPA’s lessened value from this change is in the fact that so many modern students are actually taking these classes and on these tracks!
-It has been a true shift in modern education; today’s high schools can offer better, more complete learning experiences than colleges and universities.
-As such, even students with high grade point averages who’ve taken a dozen AP courses are viewed as far more normal or average than they would have been in the past.
+- Strength Schedule.
+Today’s average high school student has access to more Advanced Placement and IB programs that students in the past couldn’t take.
+But the real key to understanding GPA’s lessened value from this change is the fact that many modern students are taking these classes and on these tracks!
+It has been a true shift in modern education; today’s high schools can offer better, complete learning experiences than higher education.
+As such, even students with high-grade point averages who’ve taken a dozen AP courses are viewed as far more normal or average than they would have been in the past.